dmat1986/Udacity-Full-Stack-Nanodegree/Project1-MovieTrailerWebsite/README.md

 # Movie Trailer Website

-First project in the Udacity Full Stack Engineer Nanodegree.
+First project in the Udacity Full Stack Nanodegree.

 This project stores a list of movies, including box art imagery and a movie trailer URL, and generates a static web page allowing visitors to browse movies and watch the trailers.